vistaprint/PointyJS/README.md

 The script must me loaded prior to binding to any pointer events of any element on the page.

-### Minified

-Run `grunt build` to build a minifed version of Pointy using [Uglify](https://github.com/mishoo/UglifyJS).
-The minified file is saved to `dist/pointy.min.js` and `dist/pointy.gestures.min.js` (optional) or you can download a pre-minified version: [pointy.min.js](http://vistaprint.github.io/PointyJS/dist/pointy.min.js) and [pointy.gestures.min.js](http://vistaprint.github.io/PointyJS/dist/pointy.gestures.min.js).

-## Usage

-Pointy allows you to attach only to pointer events and let it deal with support all the other types of events.
+pointy.js allows you to attach only to pointer events and let it deal with support all the other types of events.
 You no longer attach to mouse or touch events, only attach to pointer events.

 ### Events